jostylr/math-numbers/numbers.md

 ## Num constructor

+Using ret since this allows the parsing to parse out a number (ratdec, looking at you) and return that instead.
+Most of the time, it is this that is being returned.

     function (val, type, options) {
+        var ret;
         this.original = val;
         this.type = type;
-        this.parse.apply(this, options);  // will convert original into appropriate val
+        ret = this.parse.apply(this, options);  // will convert original into appropriate val

-        return this;
+        return ret;
     }